JonasMok/time_series_patient_numbers_ex/README.md

 ```
 ![decomp_1](decomp_1.png)

-Data Visual Patterns:
+From the graph, we can note two main Visual Patterns:

 Seasonality - more patients during weekends and winter months.

 Positive Trend after mid-2017

-### Testing some time series models
+## Train and test set

-But before it, we need to divide our dataset into train (70%) and test sets (30%).
-This avoids problems such as overfitting and help us to better understand the accuracy of our predictions.
+Before apply the time series models, we need to divide our dataset into train (70%) and test sets (30%).
+This avoids future problems ir our results such as overfitting.
+Futhermore, it help us to get a better accuracy of our predictions points.

 ```